-Program Priorities: Storm damaged structures will be eligible for demolition activities.
-Further, the State will do outreach to owners of properties located in the eligible counties by utilizing FEMA flood zone data.
+Program Priorities: Damaged structures located in the floodway will be prioritized for demolition activities.
+Further, the State will prioritize outreach to owners of properties located in the floodway by utilizing FEMA flood zone data.

 Eligible Activities: Eligible under HCDA Sections 105(a)(3) and 105 (a)(4).